A Beginner’s Guide to Autophagy, the Real Way to Detox Your Body

 There’s evidence that when you trigger autophagy, you slow down the aging process, reduce inflammation and boost your overall performance.
 To help your body resist disease and support longevity, you can increase your autophagy response naturally (more on that later).

-While humans possess this capacity, lower organisms like fruit flies do not.
-So, the research team set about identifying the part of human protein p62 that allows for the sensing of ROS.
+So, the research team from Newcastle University set about identifying the part of human protein p62 that allows for the sensing of ROS.
 They then created genetically modified fruit flies with “humanized” p62.
 The result?
 The “humanized” flies survived longer in stressful conditions.

 “This tells us that abilities, like sensing stress and activating protective processes like autophagy, may have evolved to allow better stress resistance and a longer lifespan,” says the study’s lead author Dr. Viktor Korolchuk.

-The process sounds good, but how do you really benefit from autophagy?
+The process sounds positive, but how do you really benefit from autophagy?

 Benefits of autophagy

 We’re just beginning to understand how autophagy works in the body, and what we know so far is primarily based on rodent studies.
-Mice aren’t humans, but the evidence is compelling:
+Mice aren’t humans, but the evidence is compelling.
+It states that autophagy may:

-- May control inflammation, slow down the aging process and protect against neurodegenerative disease
+- Control inflammation, slow down the aging process and protect against neurodegenerative diseases.

-- May help fight infection and support immunity
+- Work to fight infection and support immunity.

 There are several ways you can turn up your body’s autophagy process (that have nothing to do with juice cleanses).
 To cleanse your cells and reduce inflammation, and generally keep your body running in tip-top shape, take these five simple steps to increase the autophagy process.